STUDENT CARE SERVICES

 05. Pick up service & Welcome Kit

 CIA staff will be at the airport arrival area waiting for new students.
-A very warm welcome and pick up service is provided for new students to get to the campus safely.
-CIA staff will be at the airport arrival area waiting for new students.
+A very warm welcome and pick up service is provided for new students to get to the campus safely and CIA staff will be at the airport arrival area waiting for new students.
 Students and our pick up staff will travel to CIA campus on our school van.

 - From pick up service at the airport to the dormitory assisted by CIA staff